Toomorrow (soundtrack)

-Toomorrow is the soundtrack from the 1970 film, featuring the band Toomorrow with British - Australian singer Olivia Newton-John (her first major release album).
+Toomorrow is the soundtrack album from the 1970 film, featuring the band Toomorrow with British-Australian singer Olivia Newton-John (her first major release album).
 The film was a sci-fi musical mix directed by Val Guest and was Newton-John's second movie.
-It was Don Kirshner's less successful follow up to his work with The Monkees.
+It was Don Kirshner's follow up to his work with The Monkees.

-Band members of the band Toomorrow were Olivia Newton-John (vocals), Karl Chambers (drums), Ben Thomas (guitar, vocals) and Vic Cooper (organ, piano, saxophone, guitar, recorder).

 "You're My Baby Now" was released as a 7" single with picture sleeve on RCA Records, with "Goin' Back" on the B side.

+Production

-According to Newton-John's biographer Tim Ewbank, Bruce Welch tried to rescue this album by bringing in new, but well established British songwriters, to reconstruct a mk2 version of this album.
+According to Newton-John's biographer Tim Ewbank, Bruce Welch tried to rescue this album by bringing in new, but well- established British songwriters, to reconstruct a second version of this album.
 Due to the knock on effect this would have had on the film version, requiring substantial and costly re-filming this idea was shelved.
 A non-album follow up single by Toomorrow, "I Could Never Live Without Your Love", was released on Decca Records, produced by Welch.

-Songs
+Track listing

 All songs written by Ritchie Adams and Mark Barkan, except "Spaceport", composed by Hugo Montenegro.